Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Eggplant parmigiana embodies the essence of Italian home cooking.

-Also, note that unlike Eggplant Parm – its American cousin – the eggplant slices in Italian parmigiana are not breaded in all-purpose flour, eggs, and breadcrumbs.
+Please note that unlike Eggplant Parm – its American cousin – the eggplant slices in Italian parmigiana are not breaded in all-purpose flour, eggs, and breadcrumbs.

-eggplant parmigiana ingredients
+Ingredients for eggplant parmigiana

 Quantities are in the recipe box at the bottom of the page.